Christian Arroyo Player Props: Red Sox vs. Twins

-Christian Arroyo -- with an on-base percentage of .216 in his past 10 games, 54 points lower than his season-long percentage -- will be in action for the Boston Red Sox against the Minnesota Twins, with Pablo Lopez on the hill, on June 19 at 7:40 PM ET.
+On Tuesday, Christian Arroyo (.200 on-base percentage in past 10 games, 67 points below season-long percentage) and the Boston Red Sox face the Minnesota Twins, whose starting pitcher will be Bailey Ober.
+First pitch is at 7:40 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Yankees.
+He had a hitless performance in his most recent game (0-for-4) against the Twins.

 Christian Arroyo Game Info & Props vs. the Twins